 - It is understood that final colors of all proposed equipment are subject to Planning Board review and approval.
-A galvanized / grey utility pole (as proposed) or brown pole (to match wooden utility poles in the area) is recommended.
-Visible portions of the proposed Verizon equipment (antennas, mounting system, cables, and affixed equipment boxes) should be color matched to the utility pole color.
+A brown wooden pole (as proposed; to match wooden utility poles in the area is recommended.
+Visible portions of the proposed Verizon equipment (antenna, mounting system, cables, and affixed equipment boxes) should be color matched to the utility pole color.
 Non-reflective paint / coating (matted finish) is recommended for the utility pole and all ancillary equipment.
 It is noted that no landscaping, lighting, or ground-based equipment is proposed as part of the application.
-For reference, photo examples of existing small cells / outdoor Distributed Antenna Systems are include in Attachment A.

-- Revised SEQRA Long EAF (4/24/2017): It is understood that the Planning Board will review the information provided in the revised EAF, particularly with regard to Items E.2 (Natural Resources) and E.3 (Designated Public Resources).
+For reference, photo examples of existing small cells / outdoor Distributed Antenna Systems are include in Attachment A. - Revised SEQRA Long EAF (4/24/2017): It is understood that the Planning Board will review the information provided in the revised EAF, particularly with regard to Items E.1.h (contamination / spills under NYSDEC review; on-site and off-site), E.2 (Natural Resources), and, E.3 (Designated Public Resources).